Dr. David Caplan

 Interdisciplinaire de Poétique Appliquée.
 Twice he has been a Fulbright Lecturer in American Literature at the University of Liège.
 He also was the National Endowment for the Humanities Post-Doctoral Fellow in Poetics at The Bill and Carol Fox Center for Humanistic Inquiry at Emory University.
 His other honors include the 2012 Emily Clark Balch Prize for Poetry, given to the best poem or group of poems that the Virginia Quarterly Review published during the year.

 ENG 105, Freshman Writing Seminar

 Questions of Possibility: Contemporary Poetry and Poetic Form (Oxford University Press, 2004; paperback edition, 2006)

 reviews of Questions of Possibility: Contemporary Poetry and Poetic Form:

 In the World He Created According to His Will (poems) (University of Georgia Press / VQR Poetry Series, 2010).

 The Jerusalem Post praised In the World He Created as "where beauty and wisdom merge," calling Caplan "one of those poets a culture discards at its peril."
 "Caplan manages to turn the form inside out," The Forward also observed, "while still creating a deeply spiritual meditation on nature, human relationships, and God."

-In the Spring 2012 issue the Virginia Quarterly Review published a commissioned sequence of his poems, accompanied by photographs taken by Noah Rabinowitz, set at Tiferes Bachurim, a Lubavitch yeshiva in Morristown, New Jersey.
+In its Spring 2012 issue, the Virginia Quarterly Review published a commissioned sequence of his poems, accompanied by photographs taken by Noah Rabinowitz, set at Tiferes Bachurim, a Lubavitch yeshiva in Morristown, New Jersey.
 Introducing the Morristown poems Stephen Burt